What We Can Cover With Home Insurance

 Tailored Household Policies

-In addition to the basic cover provided on the values agreed, additional cover can be purchased in respect of both buildings or contents insurance, or both.
+In addition to the basic cover provided on the values agreed, the tailored policies can offer additional cover.
+It can be purchased in respect of both buildings or contents insurance, or both.
 We shall explore some of these extras that can be purchased for added peace of mind.

 Accidental Damage Cover: